Alexandria Ocasio-Cortez: Green New Deal

-Online harassment from Paul Gosar

-In November 2021, Representative Paul Gosar posted a version of the title sequence of the anime series Attack on Titan on social media that he had edited with the faces of Ocasio-Cortez, Joe Biden, and himself superimposed on the show's characters, depicting Gosar attacking them with swords and killing Ocasio-Cortez.
-Speaker Nancy Pelosi called for law enforcement and the House Ethics Committee to investigate it as a threat.

-Pelosi opened discussion on the House floor saying that Gosar's actions demanded a response.
-"We cannot have members joking about murdering each other or threatening the president of the United States.
-This is both an indictment of our elected officials and an insult to the institution of the House of Representatives.
-It's not just about us as members of Congress.
-It is a danger that it represents to everyone in the country."

-When Republican House members refused to condemn the video, Ocasio-Cortez responded that she believed the video was "part of a pattern that normalizes violence", adding, "I believe this is a part of a concerted strategy and I think it's very important for us to draw a strict line a strong line for material consequence".
-She gave a six-minute floor speech, saying, "This is not about me.
-This is not about Representative Gosar.
-This is about what we're willing to accept."
-The House voted to censure Gosar, mostly along party lines.
-The last time the House censured a lawmaker was in 2010.

-Verbal harassment from Ted Yoho
+Harassment

-On July 20, 2020, Republican representatives Ted Yoho and Roger Williams accosted Ocasio-Cortez on the steps of the Capitol, where Yoho (as overheard by a journalist) called her "disgusting" and told her, "You are out of your freaking mind" for recently suggesting that poverty and unemployment were driving a spike in crime in New York City during the COVID-19 pandemic amid her ongoing advocacy for cutting police budgets.
-Ocasio-Cortez told Yoho he was being "rude".
-As Ocasio-Cortez walked away from Yoho into the Capitol, Yoho called her a "fucking bitch".
+On July 20, 2020, U.S. representatives Ted Yoho and Roger Williams accosted Ocasio-Cortez on the Capitol steps, where Yoho (as overheard by a journalist) called her "disgusting" and told her "You are out of your freaking mind" for recently suggesting that poverty and unemployment were driving a spike in crime in New York City during the COVID-19 pandemic amid her ongoing advocacy for cutting police budgets.
+Ocasio-Cortez told Yoho that he was being "rude".
+As she walked away from Yoho into the Capitol, Yoho called her a "fucking bitch".
 Yoho addressed the matter on the House floor and, without naming Ocasio-Cortez, apologized for the "abrupt manner of the conversation" with her, claiming that "offensive name calling, words attributed to me by the press, were never spoken to my colleagues", and concluding: "I cannot apologize for my passion".
-Ocasio-Cortez responded with a speech stating that the incident was emblematic of a "culture ... accepting of violence and violent language against women ...
+Ocasio-Cortez responded with a speech saying that the incident was emblematic of a "culture ... accepting of violence and violent language against women ...
 In using that language, in front of the press, he gave permission to use that language against his wife, his daughters, women in his community, and I am here to stand up to say that is not acceptable."